Roxy has been in the forefront of the digitization and management of content since the late 1980’s as:

 - Founded JAQKAR: a publishing services firm that then developed numerous unique approaches to bundling an array of services that provided simple & economical solutions for complex content development and distribution problems faced by content owners as a result of the convergence of print media with the digital world.
 Projects:

 A 501(c)(4) tax-exempt, non-partisan US cooperative organization of citizen volunteers dedicated to researching issues of common concern and encouraging the highest standards of ethics and journalism.
-Developed the web design and deployment strategy that resulted in the project’s invitation into the Columbia School of Journalism's Sultzberg leadership program.
+Developed the web design and worked as editor of the ePluribus Media Journal.

 Prepared legacy documents (books and other learning tools) for delivery availability in multiple electronic & print formats to customers and end users.
 Designed and maintained retail ecommerce website for delivery of repurposed content including creating, entering metadata, and tagging of all documents and supporting detail.